 “No. To be honest, I don’t mean to be.”
 I explained.
 “People always tell me that.
 That it’s deep.
 You’re deep.
 But really, it’s as simple as meditation.
 It gets far too crowded in there sometimes.
 And sometimes, I need to deconstruct, to collect my thoughts.”

 “I stop thinking when I write.”

-To tell you the truth, I’ve never really fully understood the reason behind why I write.
-It really varies every night.
-One day I take to the pen just to feel alright and then the next, I spend the night writing to dance around my sorrows.
-I write to inform others of myself.
-I write to remind myself of myself.
-I write to make good humor.
-To feel this certain punctuation to a thought bothering me in my spare time and to ultimately empty myself of all the thousand tangled threads inside my head that would not unravel at my command.
+To tell you the truth, there’s no real singular reason behind why I write.
+I just do it, thinking or no thinking, and the reason just varies every night.
+One day I write to feel a little better and then the next, I write to dance around my sorrows.
+I write to inform others of myself, and then maybe to remind myself of myself.
+Sometimes I write to make good humor.
+Sometimes to orchestrate tragedy.
+Sometimes, to punctuate a certain thought bothering me deep into my spare time and to empty myself of all the thousand tangled threads locked inside my head that wouldn’t unravel at my command.

 An Illustration of the Desert.